Kria™ KR260 Robotics Starter Kit

 source /opt/ros/humble/setup.sh

-Note: Set MAC filters when using both TSN ethernet ports in loopback mode, refer to net_setup.sh script for setting MAC filters.
+Note: Set MAC filters when using both TSN ethernet ports in the loopback mode.
+Refer to net_setup.sh script for setting MAC filters.

 Network Time Synchronization KR260-KR260 (PTP Demo)

-In this demo Board1 will set its clock as master.
-Board2 will be the slave.
-Board2 clock will sync with Board1 clock after a brief synchronization period.
+In this demo, Board1 sets its clock as master.
+Board2 is the slave.
+Board2 clock syncs with Board1 clock after a brief synchronization period.
 Oscilloscope or Analog Discovery 2 Setup (optional)

 • Connect P1 on the Test Pmod of Board1 to Channel1 of the oscilloscope - Monitors PTP clock on Board1